 In our communities, students are often far behind their peers in more affluent communities.
 Statistics predict that many will not finish high school and virtually none will have the option of attending a four-year college.
 In order to create the dramatic change that is necessary for our students to reach their full potential, corps members must be more than just effective teachers.
 Through years of studying the habits, beliefs, and actions of corps members and other teachers who have been successful at putting their students on a different life path, we have realized that what makes them similar is their choice to employ principles used by great leaders in all circumstances.

 This philosophy is the basis for the Teaching As Leadership framework, the foundation for how we train and support corps members.
-Corps members are introduced to this framework at institute, and learn to master these principles throughout their two years in the classroom.
+Corps members are introduced to this framework at training, and learn to master these principles throughout their two years in the classroom.

 Set Big Goals for Student Achievement

 A teacher who makes sure that his or her students earn access to the opportunities and choices that are available for students in higher-income communities must develop a goal that students and their families can rally around.
 Setting big goals and having high expectations for students’ ability to achieve them provides the motivation and focus needed to overcome obstacles on the path to success.

 Jay Henry, who taught fifth grade, spent time before the beginning of the year researching the middle and high schools that her Special Education students would enter.
 Knowing the graduation and academic performance statistics of those schools, she researched the top performing magnate schools and their entrance requirements, and set a goal with kids to ensure that every one of them would gain admittance – which would require well over two years of growth in their reading levels and their ability to pass a rigorous math entrance exam.

 Invest Students and Families